 1. A successful institutional technology strategy is … proactive

-What matters most in success planning for 2021 and beyond is not the day-to-day technology students use to learn, but rather taking a thoughtful approach to how technology can be deployed to enable effective online student learning.
+What matters most in higher ed technology strategy success planning is not the day-to-day technology students use to learn, but rather taking a thoughtful approach to how technology can be deployed to enable effective online student learning.
 In moving swiftly to respond to the COVID-19 crisis, institutions run the risk of taking a short-term approach to technology rather than a proactive one.
 This leads them to miss out on the opportunity to rethink and reinvigorate how they serve their students.

 “The pandemic has had a dramatic impact on the business models of universities that can no longer offer face-to-face classes,” Colby said.
 “It’s time for the community of education at large to come together to consider solutions that promote quality, engagement, persistence and retention.
 There’s no going back from this or riding out the storm — we have to own this moment and lead from within our institutions.”

 2. A successful institutional technology strategy is … responsive